 - Good Things Foundation is a social change charity that supports socially excluded people to improve their lives through digital, with digital technology and community action are at the heart of everything they do.
 Good Things Foundation brings together thousands of community partners - the Online Centres Network, reaching deep into communities to help people gain the support and digital skills they need to change their lives and overcome social challenges.
-More information about the Stoke pathfinder can be found at digital-health-lab.org/stokeontrent and about Good Things at www.goodthingsfoundation.org For more information, contact Anna Osbourne on email@example.com or 07872 992 748.
+More information about Good Things.
+For more information, contact Anna Osbourne on [email protected] or 07872 992 748.

-- Watch a video case study about Bay Medical Group’s success here
+- Watch a video case study about Bay Medical Group’s success.

 - The Independent Review of Adult Screening Programmes in England report made a number of recommendations including that: ‘High priority should be given to spreading the implementation of evidence-based initiatives to increase uptake’, including ‘further pilots of social media campaigns with formal evaluation and rollout if successful’.”
 Read the report

 NHS Digital is the national information and technology partner of the health and care system.
 Our team of information analysis, technology and project management experts create, deliver and manage the crucial digital systems, services, products and standards upon which health and care professionals depend.
 During the 2018/19 financial year, NHS Digital published 265 statistical reports.
 Our vision is to harness the power of information and technology to make health and care better.

 For media enquiries please contact [email protected] or telephone 0300 30 33 888.
 Follow us on Twitter: @NHSDigital